hrbigelow/opcheck/introduction.md

 * **Accurate documentation** - documentation should describe the full range of allowed inputs.

+To achieve this, a precise mechanism for defining the set of valid inputs for an op would be needed, which I propose here.
+It turns out that this mechanism produces two other things almost for free.
+First, it provides a way to generate a thorough set of valid and invalid test cases, useful for unit testing.
+Second, a way to generate human-readable documentation that precisely describes the rules that the valid inputs must follow.

+The mechanism consists of a compact API for building up the set of rules incrementally.
+A typical op requires about 50 lines of code written in this API to fully define the op's *schema*.

-Current examples
+## Current examples

+TensorFlow does not have any early checking mechanism.
 It appears that most exceptions arise from very deep in the code, but the traceback is filtered using `filter_traceback(fn)` from [tensorflow/python/util/traceback_utils.py](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/util/traceback_utils.py)

 which states: